Phenobarbital Withdrawal Symptoms and Signs, and Detoxification

 How Long Does it Take to Detox from Phenobarbital?

 There are many different options for detoxification centers when becoming clean from Phenobarbital.
-In general though, it will take the drugs 24-72 hours to leave the body’s system.
+In general, it will take the drugs 24-72 hours to leave the body’s system.
 After that, a patient may still be experiencing withdrawal or addiction side effects and may need to seek an addiction recovery program.
-If you or someone you love is ready to stop using Phenobarbital and take their life back, please call 1-888-579-6784 today or visit our locator page.
+If you or someone you love is ready to stop using Phenobarbital and take their life back, please call 1-888-935-1318 today or visit our locator page.
 Help is closer than you might think.